 - Carlowicz, M.; Lindsey, R. Earth Observatory: The World We Avoided by Protecting the Ozone Layer, Earth Observatory, Goddard Space Flight Center, NASA, May 13, 2009:

 - Wiscombe, W. Aura: A Mission Dedicated to the Health of the Earth's Atmosphere, Earth Observatory, Goddard Space Flight Center, NASA: http://earthobservatory.nasa.gov/Features/Aura/ [accessed Feb 2013].

 - Allen, J. Chemicals in the Air: Latest Results from NASA’s Aura Satellite, ChemMatters, April 2008, 26 (2), pp 15–17.

 Mike Carlowicz is a science writer from Massachusetts and the author of three books on the sun, moon, and space weather.
 He is the editor of the NASA Earth Observatory.

-How NASA Keeps Tabs of Air Pollution from Space
+Keeping Tabs on Air Pollution from Space

 Good vs. Bad Ozone

 For living creatures on Earth, there is good ozone and bad ozone.
 Whether the molecule is helpful or harmful has nothing to do with the chemical makeup and everything to do with location.
 About 10% of the ozone in the atmosphere is found in the troposphere, the layer we live in; the rest is found in the stratosphere, about 10–50 kilometers (6–30 miles) above the Earth’s surface.